wafflespeanut/scripts/Remembrancer/README.md

 ### Changelog

 v3.0 Remembrancer
 - Old tree-node method is now deprecated, and so the program doesn't know which story it's showing to you.
-You gotta find it from the timestamps in each story (improved security by compromising user-experience)
+You gotta find it from the timestamps in each story, *sorry*. (improved security at the cost of user-experience)
 - All stories are present in the specified directory
-- Story names are hashed with 128 rounds (I've also used hexing & padding alongside hashing)
+- Story names are hashed with MD5 (which is far enough for this purpose)
 - Functions: hashed(), day(), write(), diary()

 v2.2: [Memorandum](https://github.com/Wafflespeanut/Python/tree/8850c831c10955b5c32d2710abfbfef916031792/Memorandum)